open-telemetry/opentelemetry-collector-contrib/examples/secure-tracing/README.md

 - Client Authentication via [Envoy](https://www.envoyproxy.io/docs/envoy/latest/start/start), a high-performance proxy.
 Even though we can configure OTLP receiver with mTLS for client authentication, authorization is not supported by OpenTelemetry Collector.
 This is one of the reasons that we use Envoy for client authentication.
 It allows us to easily add authorization, ensuring that only authorized clients can submit traces to the ingestion service.

-In this example, we also include a test via telementrygen: a tool provided from this repository for generating synthetic trace data, which helps verify the security features and overall functionality of the set up.
+In this example, we also include a test via telementrygen: a tool provided from this repository for generating synthetic telemetry data, which helps verify the security features and overall functionality of the set up.

 ## Data Encryption via TLS